brimdata/zed/docs/lake/design.md

 be forwarded to a streaming add operator and the list of modified segments accumulated.
 At the end of the operation, then new commit(s) along with the to-be-deleted segments can be added to the journal in a single atomic operation.
-A write conflict occurs if there are any another deletes to the list of to-be-deleted segments.
+A write conflict occurs if there are any other deletes added to the list of to-be-deleted segments.
 When this occurs, the transaction can simply be restarted.
 To avoid inefficiency of many restarts, an upsert can be partitioned into smaller segments if the use case allows for it.

-> TBD finish working through this use case, its requirements, and the
+> TBD: Finish working through this use case, its requirements, and the
 > mechanisms needed to implement it.
 Write conflicts will need to be
 > managed at a layer above the journal or the journal extended with the
 > needed functionality.